In this post

 While there is no rule of thumb for selecting colors in marketing strategies, and many beliefs about color psychology don’t have strong evidence to back them up, people associate certain hues with specific qualities.
 Understanding color associations is crucial in how consumers perceive brands and products.
 Let’s review the primary colors and meanings we usually assign them:

-• Blue gives off the feeling of credibility, trust, and communication.
+This color gives off the feeling of credibility, trust, and communication.
 On the flip side, blue can carry negative implications.
 The scarcity of the color blue in natural foods leads to its appetite-suppressing effect.
 Using the wrong shade of blue can make your brand look aloof and unfriendly.

 Example of brand logo in blue colour.

-• Red is a vital color in nature, serving as a signal for warnings and ripe fruit due to its evolutionary importance for primates.
+This color is a vital color in nature, serving as a signal for warnings and ripe fruit due to its evolutionary importance for primates.
 It also accelerates breathing, boosts heart rate, and stimulates appetite, explaining why many fast-food chains choose this color for their branding.

 Red color brand logos CNN, Target, Coca-cola.

-• Yellow is associated with something cheerful and embodies optimism, sunshine, and warmth.
+Yellow is associated with something cheerful and embodies optimism, sunshine, and warmth.
 Businesses use yellow when they want to grab people’s attention, as it does the job better than any other color.

 Yellow color brand logos Hard rock cafe, BIC, Lyle Scott.

-• Orange is a warm and stimulating color known for its energetic qualities.
+Orange is a warm and stimulating color known for its energetic qualities.
 It’s eye-catching and often used in significant contexts, like traffic signage, due to its ability to draw attention.
 Along with red and yellow, orange is the color children prefer the most.

 Orange color brand logos Nickelodeon, Penguin, Dunkin.

-• Green is commonly associated with nature and the environment, as well as with wealth and good fortune.
+Green is commonly associated with nature and the environment, as well as with wealth and good fortune.
 It shares the soothing qualities of blue shades, offering a sense of tranquility.
 Intriguingly, green’s association with positive attributes like nature and calmness is a relatively recent development, as historically, its dyes contained lethal arsenic, but this hazardous aspect has faded, allowing for its current, more favorable symbolism.

 Green color brand logos Starbucks, Iherb, Grammarly.

-• Purple is tied to wisdom, creativity, and the mystical.
+This color tied to wisdom, creativity, and the mystical.
 It also represents royalty and luxury; many brands use it to convey exclusivity in their products.
 Inclusive and energizing, digital lavender—another variety of color purple—is now one of the most popular colors among Gen-Zers.

-• White is the color of optimism in color psychology.
+White color of optimism in color psychology.
 When it comes to branding, white suggests simplicity in high-tech products, hygiene in healthcare and beauty products, and freshness and purity in food-related items.
 When paired with black, white is often used to create a look of contrast and balance.
 This combination is classic and timeless, conveying a sense of sophistication, elegance, and modernity.

 Black and white color brand logos Apple, Chanel, Lexus.